department-of-veterans-affairs/va.gov-team/products/iris/Design/research/Usability-Testing/IRIS Usability Testing Research Report Fall 2020.md

 - Participant #7: “Useful to review your information, because I tend to mistype when I’m in a hurry”

 _Implication:_

 Wherever possible, users want to be able to review what they’ve entered on a form if it is lengthy and especially if broken up across multiple screens, and the Review page is one way of empowering users to ensure the data they’re entering is accurate and that they can change content as necessary.

 _Action:_

-none required - the review page is built into the redesigned IRIS experience.
+None required - the review page is built into the redesigned IRIS experience.

 **4. The confirmation message helps people know the system received their message**